 Statutory rape is perhaps one of the most dreaded sex crimes on the books because, for many people, it occurs without their knowledge or even as part of a loving relationship.
 Even still, sexual contact with a minor below the Houston age of consent is always a felony – whether it occurs in a loving, peaceful relationship or as a blurry one-night-stand.

 However, it is still up to the state to prove that an unlawful relationship occurred.
-You must tread carefully, but you do have legal strategies available to defend yourself.
+You must tread carefully, but you do have legal strategies, such as hiring a Houston criminal defense lawyer available to defend yourself.

 What is the age of consent, and why does it make such a difference in these relationships?
 Keep reading to learn more about statutory rape, sexual assault, the penalties, and the possible defenses.